 Before we get into what trends could affect your thought leadership strategy, let's discuss the basics of thought leadership and why every brand should use it.

-Thought leaders are looked up to in their business community because of their expertise and passion for what they do.
-They selflessly share useful content with their audience, which earns the trust of their audience.
+Thought leaders are admired in their business community because of their expertise and passion for what they do.
+They selflessly share useful content with their audience, earning their audience's trust.

 Michael Brenner, a thought leader in his own right, puts it this way...

 It’s not pedigree.
 It’s not where you went to school.
 Thought Leadership means you provide the best and deepest answers, to your customers’ biggest questions, in the formats your audience likes to consume.